Super Mario 64: Successors

 A sequel was planned for the disk drive add-on, under the codename Super Mario 128.
 In July 1996, Nintendo insiders stated that Miyamoto was assembling a team consisting mostly of developers who had worked on Super Mario 64.
 Miyamoto affirmed that work on the sequel had only commenced at the time of the E3 1997 convention.
 The project was canceled due to its lack of progress and the commercial failure of the Nintendo 64 Disk Drive.

 Super Mario 64 successors include Super Mario Sunshine for the GameCube and Super Mario Galaxy for the Wii, building on its core design of power-ups and its 3D, open-ended gameplay.
 Super Mario Galaxy 2 includes a remake of Super Mario 64s Whomp's Fortress level called Throwback Galaxy.
 Super Mario 3D Land and Super Mario 3D World are departures from the open-ended design, instead focused on platforming reminiscent of 2D games.

 The Nintendo Switch game Super Mario Odyssey returns to Super Mario 64s open design; it includes numerous references to the latter.
-The Mario 64 Suit' and Mario 64 Cap', which change Mario's appearance to his in Super Mario 64, can be purchased after completing the main storyline.
+The "Mario 64 Suit" and "Mario 64 Cap", which change Mario's appearance to his in Super Mario 64, can be purchased after completing the main storyline.
 Additionally, Mario can travel to the Mushroom Kingdom, which includes Princess Peach's Castle and its courtyard.
 The Kingdom's Power Moons resemble Super Mario 64s Power Stars.

-Rumors, conspiracy theories, and glitches
+Rumors

 Rumors spread rapidly after the game's release.
 The most popular was a pervasive rumor that Luigi existed as an unlockable character.
 In 1996, IGN offered a prize of $100 if a player could find Luigi, to no avail.
-Fueling the rumor was a very blurry message on a statue in the courtyard of Princess Peach's Castle, thought to say "L is real 2401".
-This was disproved in 1998, when a fan received a letter from Nintendo that the programmers included the text as a joke and it was not supposed to say anything.
-In July 2020, 24 years and 1 month after the initial release of Super Mario 64, unused assets for Luigi from the scrapped multiplayer mode were discovered in the game's development files, in an event colloquially known as the Nintendo Gigaleak.
+This rumor was fueled by a very blurry message on a statue in the courtyard of Princess Peach's castle.
+In 1998, a fan received a letter from Nintendo denying this, explaining that the programmers had included the text as a joke and that it had no meaning, with the same blurry message being used in other Nintendo games.
+In July 2020, a group of researchers discovered unused resources for Luigi from a discarded multiplayer mode in the game files during an event known colloquially as Nintendo Gigaleak.